j-petit/temporal_graph/reports/temp_graph_praesi/slides.md

 ------------------------------------

 The neighborhood should be strong indicator for future behavior: If all my neighbors are getting popular, then it is very likely that I will too.

+Example: If a footballer is mentioned during an event like a world cup, it should be much more active.

 ::::